praymann/provsphp/README.md

 # To-do List
 * Add a lot more error handling
 * Allow for onSip account aliases
-* Flesh out better functions for onSip API calls
+* -Flesh out better functions for onSip API calls-
+** Moved SessionID handling to a global set with a function ** Auto added to API Action if set
-* POST to destory onSip API SessionId
+* -POST to destory onSip API SessionId-